bitfactory-software/developer-blog/docs/on_the_dark_side_of_type_erasure.md

 }
 ```

-What we need, is a make_type_erased "thing" that supports "downcast".
+What we need, is a *ype erased* "thing" that supports "downcast".
-So the quitessence, as we took it, is, that "type erasue" is not the end.
-We need kind of "type tunnel".
+So the quitessence, as we took it, is, that *type erasue* is not the end.
+We need kind of *type tunne*".
 So the object can pass thru lower abstraction levels, with a fitting facade for them.
 But when we get them back, we need to recover its ritcher interface or even its real type.